DataDog/datadog-agent/docs/public/components/creating-components.md

  .
 === ":octicons-file-code-16: comp/compression/fx-zstd/component.go"
     ```go
+    package zstdimpl

+    import (
+        // We always import the component def folder to be able to return a 'def.Component' type.
+        "github.com/DataDog/datadog-agent/comp/compression/def"
+    )

     // Here we list all the types we're going to return.
 You can return as many types as you want and they will all
     // be available through FX in other components.
     // The type and field needs to be public to be used in the `fx` folders.